If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 You’d be surprised just how dirty your vacuum hose can get — it’s time to clean.

-That’s why we’re going to show you how to clean a vacuum hose so you’ll be able to keep cleaning your home efficiently.
+We are going to walk you through how to clean a vacuum hose properly so you can get back to cleaning your home efficiently.

 Key Takeaways

-• Clean your vacuum hose once per month to maintain efficiency and prevent foul odors.
+• Clean your vacuum hose once a month to maintain peak suction and prevent foul odors.

-• Allow the hose to dry completely before reattaching it to the vacuum.
+• Allow the hose to dry completely for at least 24 hours to prevent mold growth.

-How Often Should I Clean the Vacuum Hose?
+How Often Should You Clean the Vacuum Hose?

 Signs Your Vacuum Hose Is Clogged